 What is the policy on pets?

-Pets are NOT allowed at the Ontario Science Centre.
+Pets are NOT allowed at the Japanese Canadian Cultural Centre.
 Please leave your pet in the comfort of home or with a trusted caregiver.
 Only service animals with proper identification are allowed in the building.
 Please note that the event will be crowded and this could be distressing to some animals as well.
 We expect all attendees to be respectful of service animals and ask permission to pet them.
-If you have a service animal and they are not being treated appropriately, please ask our event crew for assistance.
+If you have a service animal and they are not being treated appropriately, please ask our convention crew for assistance.

 What is the cosplay policy/dress code?

-The Ontario Science Centre is a family friendly space.
+The Japanese Canadian Cultural Centre is a family friendly space.
 Cosplay is encouraged at our event, but all cosplay should provide adequate coverage.
-All areas that should be covered by a bathing suit need to be covered at all times at Pretty Heroes and the Toronto Sailor Moon Celebration as well as while in the Ontario Science Centre.
+All areas that should be covered by a bathing suit need to be covered at all times at Pretty Heroes and the Toronto Sailor Moon Celebration as well as while in the Japanese Canadian Cultural Centre.
 If you are not adequately covered, you may be asked to change clothing.
 No nudity.
 No thongs.
 No pasties.
 No see-through clothing that shows private parts.
 Bikini tops and speedos are okay but must provide adequate coverage.

 What is the policy on cosplay weapons and props?